 Introduction of wildlife conservation

 Wildlife conservation is the process of steps taken by us to protect the wild species and their natural home.
 Because wildlife is one of the most important parts of the earth’s ecosystem.
-Due to the increasing population of the world, human is destroying the wildlife for food and shelter.
+Due to the increasing population of the world, humans are destroying wildlife for food and shelter.

 The destruction of our nature, environment and wildlife can be easily observed.
 The overexploitation of resources led to irreversible damage to our ecosystem.
 So, there is a stringent need to protect our wildlife.